-My SUV is great, the third row seat gives me plenty of room for my kids and their friends but it makes for a short trunk area.
-That leaves two options when I have a load of groceries; either fold down the third row seat, or stack the groceries in the back.
-Here's the problem, if I fold down the third row it leaves a cavernous space and my groceries (or sports items on the weekend) roll around and get smashed plus I have to crawl around back there to gather the groceries when I get home to unload.
-If I stack the groceries instead, invariably my bread/fruit/eggs/chips get squashed and when I open the lift gate at home the items stacked on top fall out to the ground.
+My family's SUV is great, the third row seat gives plenty of room for friends and passengers but it makes for a short trunk area.
+That leaves two options when we have a load of groceries; either fold down the third row seat, or stack the groceries in the back.
+Here's the problem, if we fold down the third row it leaves a cavernous space and the groceries (or sports items on the weekend) roll around and get smashed plus its my job to crawl around back there to gather the groceries when we get home to unload.
+If I stack the groceries instead, invariably the bread/fruit/eggs/chips get squashed and when we open the lift gate at home the items stacked on top fall out to the ground.

-What I really needed was a two shelf system to give me some help separating delicate groceries or keeping muddy cleats away from everything else.
-But, it had to stow away flat when I need to haul bigger, bulkier items.
+What we really needed was a two shelf system to help separate delicate groceries or keep muddy cleats away from everything else.
+But, it had to stow away flat when we need to haul bigger, bulkier items.

 Step 1: Gather Your Supplies

 To make this shelf you'll need the following supplies:

 1. Open Wire Closet Shelf - I bought a 48" piece from Home Depot that fit perfectly in my trunk ($6.00)

 2. 2 Legs - I used a pair of legs made for fold down seating on boats.
 They are lightweight and very strong plus they lock in place in the up and down positions(17.99 each online).
 I splurged on these legs but you could easily substitute wire folding locker shelves at $4.99 a piece.

 3. Grey auto-grade carpet - I bought a 4' x 3' piece at Home Depot ($4.92 / .41 per sq. ft)